 Early Childhood Education (ECE)

-The Colorado Department of Early Childhood has developed a universal online process for Preschool Enrollment and it wset to open on February 29th in the BridgeCare portal but may be changed.
+The Colorado Department of Early Childhood has developed a universal online process for Preschool Enrollment, and it set to open on December 9th, 2025

-• A new “universal” application will be used for the application process
+- A “universal” application will be used for the application process at upk.colorado.gov

-• ALL children who are four-year olds, on or before October 1, will receive free half-day preschool
+- ALL children who are three or four-years old, on or before October 1, will receive free half-day preschool

-• For more information please contact Karmen Sawicki [email protected].
+- For more information, please contact Karmen Sawicki at email address [email protected].

 Colorado Department of Early Childhood Frequently Asked Questions and Answers